-While babysitters offer occasional childcare, nannies are hired for regular after school or full-time childcare.
+While babysitters offer occasional childcare, nannies are hired for regular after school or full-time childcare at a higher hourly rate.
 Nannies provide a higher level of customized childcare, often earning $10-20 per hour.
 If your family needs or wants higher quality or specialized childcare, nanny wages can exceed $20 an hour.

 Childcare positions may require special skills if a child has special needs, has a life-threatening allergy, an ongoing medical condition, or significant behavioral issues.
 Other specialized skills may be desired by the family and can include speaking a second language, being certified as a lifeguard for the in-home pool, or having special musical or artistic skills to teach the children.